 EXTRON LL for SMP Dual Rec 400GB

 * Ex GST.
-Check with us for the latest pricing
+Check with us for Discounts and the latest Trade pricing!

 Flexible Signal Support

 The SMP 351 processes two high resolution AV sources from up to five available connections.
 One of two HDMI signals can be selected from Channel A along with analog or HDMI-embedded stereo audio.
 Channel A also provides a loop through HDMI and audio connection, which can be passed directly to a presentation display.
 Channel B inputs support common camera formats including composite, component HD, and HDMI.
 A second model, the SMP 351 3G‑SDI, accepts serial digital video signals supplied by cameras and other professional video sources.
 The Channel A and B input connections both support computer-video formats from 640x480 to 1920x1200, and video formats from 480p to 1080p/60.
 They can be switched live during a presentation.

 The SMP 351 offers highly flexible source presentation options.
 The Channel A and B input signals can be presented on the output individually at full screen or together in any two-window display arrangement including side-by-side.
 Up to sixteen customized window presets can be prepared, combining the Channel A and B inputs with a PNG background image and metadata.
 These flexible, multi-source processing features makes it easy to recreate the live presentation experience.
 They also provide viewers with greater insight into the event’s context, facilitating interpretation and retention of the information presented.